rossberg/boulder-dash/README.md

 Raylib is meant to be easy to use, so has more high-level functionality and is generally pleasent to use.
 I only ran into a couple of quirks:

-- Fullscreen oddities: For some reason, Raylib decides to change the resolution when going to fullscreen, at least on Mac.
-And the one it picks isn't even a natural one for the screen.
-I had to work around this by adapting the current graphics scaling to the new resolution.
+- Fullscreen bugs: Borderless_windowed mode does not work correctly on MacOS.
+For true Fullscreen on the other hand, Raylib decides to change the resolution, which messes up Windows desktops.
+And on Mac, the one it picks isn't even a natural resolution for the screen.
+Worse, when the player clicks on the Fullscreen window button on a Mac, a segfault ensues.

-- Key bindings: For unknown reasons, Raylib's of cooked key press events is very unreliable, at least when doing direct key code checking at the same time.
+- Key bindings: For unknown reasons, Raylib's handling of cooked key press events is very unreliable, at least when doing direct key code checking at the same time.
 It swallows, like, more than half the key presses.
 Although this approach works fine for TSDL, I had to abandon it for Raylib.
 As a result, some of the game's meta controls will be mapped incorrectly for folks daring to not use an English keyboard.

 - Unsafe: Its imperative interface does not prevent you from trying things like creating a texture before opening a window, which it doesn't like much and will respond to with a crash.